wix-incubator/kafka-connect-s3/README.md

     "custom.date.partition.format":"yyyy-MM-dd" will yield a partitions as gcs:[bucket_name] /2017-12-20/file
 - Supports plug able FlushAdditionalTask.
 This for example lets you sign the name of a new uploaded file, it's source topic and storage location in a database table so you can later on process that file.
   An implementation of registering the new files in a management table on BigQuery and Redshift is available.
+- Supports plug able MessageFilter.
+The JsonByFieldMessageFilter implementation filter out messages by a field values.
 ## Status

 This is pre-production code.
 Use at your own risk.